Wabinab/Xenoblade-Chronicles-3-The-Book/src/14_after_the_battle.md

 In the Agnian Castle, itself a building behind gates and walls.
 The building's has a square base, followed by a reversed pyramidon top of it, joined by a smaller room on its seemingly second or third floor.
 The largest square area was at the penultimate layer, covered a "normal" roof (that slanted down) as the final layer, and some roof designs like flaps.

 Inside the room, the Queen stood on her "seat", a taller platform.
 Some flames were lit atop a metal pot that were placed on 3-legged stands.
-The tiles looked wooden, to writer, comparable with ancient Greek designs.
+The tiles looked wooden, to translator, comparable with ancient Greek designs.
 Soldiers lined in a "triangular" shape, and probably a Consul reporting to her, though with the darkness, we couldn't see clearly other than its outer figure.

-The Agnian Queen, wearing a mask, short hair, 'very tall ears' (looked to writer like metallic horns, to be honest), announced acrimoniously, "Ouroboros... has no place in this world.
+The Agnian Queen, wearing a mask, short hair, 'very tall ears' (looked to translator like metallic horns, to be honest), announced acrimoniously, "Ouroboros... has no place in this world.
 Their existence... must be erased without a trace!"

 ---